vero-code/castanea/README.md

 -   ### ✍️ WriterAgent

     Acts as a versatile writing assistant.
 It can generate original content like essays, reports, and formal emails based on a user's prompt.
+Additionally, it is equipped with a tool to save its output directly to a file (e.g., social_media_essay.txt), making it easy to store and edit the work.

 ## Technologies